MatiasPriguetti03/Mercado-Finger/README.md

-Mercado Finger
+# Mercado Finger

-Overview
+### Overview
-Mercado Finger is a CLI application where you can create a user that can buy and sell products, comment on a product’s post, and more.
+Mercado Finger is a CLI application where you can create a user that can buy and sell products, comment on a product's post, and more.

-Features
+### Features
-User management:
+1. User management:
-authentication system.
+	- authentication system.
-There are two types of users.
+	- There are two types of users.
-Product Management
+2. Product Management
-Publish a post selling your product, and it will create a link with your account.
+	- Publish a post selling your product, and it will create a link to your account.
-Update the price and details of the products.
+	- Update the price and details of the products.
-Purchase system
+3. Purchase system
-Clients can buy products and link the purchase to your own account.
+	- Clients can buy products and link the purchase in your own account.
-If the clients buy enough products from one seller, they might have access to a certain promotion.
+	- If the clients buy enough products from one seller, they might have access to a certain promotion.
-Comment System
+4. Comment System
-User can comment on posts, and other clients and sellers can reply them.
+	- User can comment on post, and other clients and sellers can reply them.
-Sellers can delete comments in your own post.
+	- Sellers can delete comments to your own post.

-Run the application.
+## Run the Application

-For run the application, you need to create a Replit account and log in.
+To run the application, you need to create a Replit account and log in.
 Then go to this link:

 https://replit.com/@MatiasPriguetti/Mercado-Finger#README.md